 Part of crime prevention is being alert and aware of your surroundings.
 Prevention efforts can be effective in reducing the opportunities for criminal activity.
+If you assume responsibility for your own safety first and encourage others to do the same, the opportunities for crime are drastically reduced.

 The following list is a compilation of tips devoted to crime prevention:

 Do not prop open campus doors.

 Do not leave personal property unattended.

 Report unusual circumstances and/or people to the Campus Director or Campus Safety Monitor.

 At night, always walk in groups of at least two and stay in well-lighted areas.
 Don't walk near shrubbery or other places of possible concealment.

 Stay on main walkways.

 Remove valuables from your car and lock it.

 Engrave your initials into your valuables.

 Always carry your picture ID.